thindil/steamsky/README.md

 * If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`

+## Generating code documentation

+To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) and script **robofix.py** from [RoboAda](https://github.com/thindil/roboada) (to fix syntax colors of source code).
+If you have both, in main the game directory (where this file is) enter terminal commands: `robodoc --rc others/robodocada.rc` and after it `./robofix.py docs`.

 ## Running Steam Sky